Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Stress Checks Concrete#

 The following code demonstrates how the stress check for the concrete cross-section can be performed.
+The stress limits of the concrete material are read from the database via the +PROG TEMPLATE input.

 +PROG AQB urs:51.1